CrushedPixel/jargo/getting-started.md

 ```

 > For a more in-depth guide on Resource Model definition, including relationships,
-  please refer to the dedicated page I'm going to write soon™.
+  please refer to the dedicated page: [Model definition][model-definition]

 Now that we defined the *Resource Model*, we can register it with our *Application*
 to obtain a [`jargo.Resource`][jargo.Resource] instance: